QuITAC/nextcloud/README.md

-# nextcloud_docker
+# docker setup

-Docker compose file for Nextcloud and Nextcloud (Collabora) Office for the new Queerreferat Aachen digital infrastructure
+docker setup for the new digital infrastructure of Queerreferat Aachen containing the whole setup for nextcloud and the proxy server right now. additional services (like nextcloud office and other non-nextcloud-related web services) still need to be added

 ## deploy